nareshbhatia/react-testing-techniques/docs/avoid-mocking-by-using-mock-service-worker.md

 });
 ```

-Finally, here' the test for the `OrdersPage`.
-Look how simple it is - no mocking
+Finally, here's the test for the `OrdersPage`.
+Look how simple it is - no
-needed!!!
+mocking whatsoever!!!

 ```tsx
 test('renders correctly', async () => {